jfabello/gc-platform-api-client/docs/classes/workforcemanagement-api.md

 - `weekDateId` - **(string, required)** The start week date of the initiating shift in yyyy-MM-dd format.
 Dates are represented as an ISO-8601 string.
 For example: yyyy-MM-dd
 - `query` - **(object)** The query string parameters for the request.
 An empty object or `null` is allowed if all query string parameters are optional.
 - `query.evaluateMatches` - **(boolean, optional)** Whether to evaluate the matches for violations
+- `query.includeCrossWeekShifts` - **(boolean, optional)** Whether to include all shift trades with either the initiating shift or the receiving shift in the week
 - `query.forceDownloadService` - **(boolean, optional)** Force the result of this operation to be sent via download service.
 For testing/app development purposes

 #### Returns